Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/INSECURE_PASSWORD_STORAGE/recommendation.md

 To safely store account credentials, consider the following recommendations:

-- For Android, use `AccountManager` to store account credentials
+- For Android, use `AccountManager` to store account credentials.
-- For iOS, use `keychain` to store account credentials
+- For iOS, use `keychain` to store account credentials.

 === "Kotlin"
   ```kotlin